Callophrys irus: Taxonomy

+There are many uncertainties revolving the taxonomy of the range of the different subspecies of C. irus.
 The C. irus may represent two or three species based on what they eat.
 Lupine-feeding frosted elfins tend to be small and pale while Baptisia-feeding populations are usually larger and darker in color.
 A test was done to see if the C. irus was genetically formed from its host plants.
 They were genetically tested using the lupine and the wild indigo plants and it was determined that the C. irus had no genetic distinction based on what plant the C. irus fed on.